Glossary

 Ilias was born and raised in Brisbane, although having citizenship in Greece, Australia is where he calls home.
 From since he could remember Ilias always had a great interest in property, in particular Commercial Properties.

 The ability for growth and uplift of any building and its contents was an exciting prospect for Ilias.
 Ilias has the ability to see a property for what it can be and not only for what it is now.
-Ilias has the creative mindset to guide you in the right direction whether it be in working out of the plan of your new fitout or connecting you with the right contacts to enhance your business.
+Ilias has the creative mindset to guide you in the right direction, whether it be in working out the plan of your new fit-out or connecting you with the right contacts to enhance your business.

 Ilias specialty is making your business, into his business when it comes to the your office fitout.
-With each and every fitout completed like it was his own the high level of quality puts a smile on our clients faces however it is his dedication to servicing you and your needs that is were Ilias stands our from the rest.
-Impact Fitouts love to see you and your business grow to new heights and want to be an integral part of that.
+With each and every fit-out completed, like it was his own, the high level of quality puts a smile on our clients faces.
+However, it is his dedication to servicing you and your needs that is where Ilias stands out from the rest.
+Impact Fitouts loves to see you and your business grow to new heights and want to be an integral part of that.

 In addition to his professional pursuits, Ilias is known for his volunteer work.
 He believes in giving back to the community and has been involved in initiatives and taken roles on such as a the Vice President of a Greek community association.
-Ilias also through Impact Fitouts not only sponsor the community association but also are sponsors at a local community soccer club.
-OLYMPIC FC in Brisbane Yeronga.
+Through Impact Fitouts, Ilias not only sponsors the community association but also a local community soccer club – OLYMPIC FC in Yeronga, Brisbane.

-Outside of Ilias dedication to fitouts and the donating of his time, Ilias enjoys going to the gym and working on his personal growth every day and has prioritised that as a daily routine.
+Outside of Ilias’ dedication to fit-outs and the donating of his time, Ilias enjoys going to the gym.
+Working on his personal growth every day has become a priority in Ilias’ daily routine.
 Ilias is always there when a friend is in need and is known for his encouragement of others.

 In summation with over 20 years experience in business ownership, lease negotiations and client interactions in commercial property, Ilias possesses a comprehensive understanding of what it takes to secure the perfect space for your business / enterprise.
 Whether it involves leasing, designing, or the delivery of quality fitouts, Ilias is well-equipped to handle every aspect for you.

-Ilias is looking forward to creating relationships and doing business with you and prides himself of serving you and your business.
+Ilias is looking forward to creating relationships and doing business with you and prides himself in serving you and your business.

 My name is John George Fronis, as long as I can remember I have been building something.
 Since 3 years old, I have been pulling apart toys and structures, breaking them, putting them back together and fixing them or at least trying to fix them.
 Each weekend I would build cubby houses, each one getting stronger and stronger as the years went on.